d4nyl0/restic-windows-easy-scripts/readme.md

 ## Know problems and resolution

-Spaces in the path of *restic bin* creates problems.
+Spaces in the path of *restic scripts* creates problems.

 In the case you can't change the path where restic scripts reside, you can create a symbolic link with `mklink` in `cmd.exe`: